Yatko/iOS-device-support-files/README.md

 # iOS-device-support-files
+iOS 13 device support files

+> Error:
+> iOS 13 not supported by Xcode 11. : Could not locate device support files
-iOS 12 not supported by Xcode 9.4 : Could not locate device support files
+> iOS 12 not supported by Xcode     : Could not locate device support files

 **To use**: download and copy *iOS-device-support-files* to
 ```sh